 If you live alone and have these symptoms, you should stay at home for seven days.
 You can find more information via the ‘stay at home’ guidance.
 This will help to protect others in your community while you are infectious.

 Do not go to a GP surgery, pharmacy or hospital with mild symptoms.

 You do not need to contact NHS 111 to tell them you’re staying at home.

 The NHS will not be testing those self-isolating with mild symptoms.

 If your symptoms worsen during home isolation, or are no better after seven days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency dial 999.

-The Parish Council is initiating the formation of a help group to provide assistance to the elderly and vulnerable in the parish during the coronavirus outbreak.
-We aim to provide a list of names and contact numbers of people who can help, to those that need it.
-We are looking for people to collect groceries, prescriptions etc, or just check in on individuals to make sure they are OK.
+The Parish Council is working with the Help Group to provide assistance to the elderly and vulnerable in the parish during the coronavirus outbreak.
+The Help Group is able to collect groceries, prescriptions etc, or simply check in on individuals to make sure they are OK.

 If you know of any individuals that would benefit from the group’s help, please let Ashley or Ann know.